Qazeer/artefacts.help/pages/windows/registry_overview.md

 supporting file(s) on disk.
 Registry hives are loaded in memory upon system boot or user logon from their associated files on disk.

-**Before being written / committed to a file on disk**, registry modifications can be **written to `Registry Transaction logs`** (notably if the hives cannot be written to directly due to locking). `Transaction logs` are files named, and stored in the same directory, as their corresponding registry hives.
+**Before being written/committed to a file on disk**, registry modifications can be **written to `Registry Transaction logs`** (notably if the hives cannot be written to directly due to locking). `Transaction logs` are files named, and stored in the same directory, as their corresponding registry hives.
 Such as